 HAY HOUSE IN COPENHAGEN (PHOTO COURTESY OF HAY)

 IKEA’s ‘Democratic Design’ line openly leant into the international image of the Scandinavian political model.
 This fed the idea of the Scandinavian model as being an antidote to growing the wealth disparity in other countries.

 Design theorist Kjetil Fallan partly attributes the rise in demand for Scandinavian design in America to the 2008 financial crisis and a renewed interest in the Scandinavian welfare model.
 In this way, a wander through an IKEA showroom became a taste of the Nordic social model.

 Scandinavian Modern’s championing of natural fibres and local materials has been described as eerily prescient of the current environmentally conscious epoch.

 Designing responsibly and with ecological impact awareness is a requirement in this milieu when sustainability is the theme for nearly every international design celebration.

 Loyalty to one’s landscape has been a key principle of Scandinavian design for the last 70 years.
 This has allowed New Nordic design to claim a pedestal on the most pressing design discourse and lead the world in eco-design innovation.

 BURDEN OR PRIVILEGE?

-As a result of this temporal tension many Nordic brands claim both era’s within their philosophy and choose to divide their catalogue between new works and ‘legacy‘ or ‘classics’ collections.
+In response to this temporal tension, many Nordic brands have chosen to incorporate both eras into their philosophy, dividing their catalogues between new works and 'legacy' or 'classics' collections.

 REPUBLIC OF FRITZ HANSEN SHOWROOM IN COPENHAGEN (PHOTO COURTESY OF REPUBLIC OF FRITZ HANSEN